skip to contentThe University of Texas at Austin

 • Allows members of the University community to discuss their concerns about an individual’s behavior

-• Offers a centralized resource that is available 24 hours a day for anyone who is not sure how to help
+• Offers a centralized resource that is available twenty-four hours a day for anyone who is not sure how to help

-• Serves as an advocate and available to answer questions, discuss reporting options, assist with accommodations.
+• Serves as an advocate for students to answer questions, discuss reporting options, assist with accommodations

 • Provides referrals within the University and in the Austin area when necessary

-• Provides student conduct process for policy violations
+• Provides student conduct process for university policy violations

 • Provides referrals within the University and in the Austin area when necessary

-• Provides advocacy services to give information about safety, legal, housing, academic, and medical options
+• Provides advocacy services about safety, legal, housing, academic, and medical options

-• Offers individual and group counseling service for survivors of sexual assault, relationship violence, and stalking
+• Services for survivors of sexual assault, relationship violence, and stalking

 • Provides opportunities for student involvement in programming throughout the academic year